 How Online Assessment Enhances the Power of Foresight

-All this might sound silly to you, but this is exactly what I think we recruiters and talent acquisition leaders are doing when we rely on our “gut feelings” to determine if a candidate is qualified or a role instead of using an online assessment to help us determine the skills and abilities of our candidates.
+You may find all of this absurd, but I believe that this is exactly what recruiters and talent acquisition leaders are doing when they use their “gut feelings” to decide whether a candidate is qualified for a position or not, as opposed to using an online assessment to help them assess their skills and abilities.

-There is nothing worse, as a recruiter or hiring manager, than relying on your gut instincts (or the force) when it comes to highly technical and skilled positions like data scientists, java programmer or engineer, only to find out your best candidate for your senior java programming position doesn’t actually know java.
-You later learn that he bought a bunch of books at the used bookstore and after your initial interview has spent the last two weeks studying so that he’s ready at your company.
+Nothing is worse for a recruiter or hiring manager than making a decision based solely on intuition (or the force) when it comes to highly technical and skilled positions like data scientists, java programmers, or engineers, only to discover that their top choice is unqualified for the senior position.
+Later, you discover that he purchased a number of books at the used bookshop and, following your initial interview, spent the previous two weeks studying to be prepared for work at your company.

 The Place For Skills Testing in the Hiring Process